CiTR/djland/README.md

 INSTALLATION STEPS
 The setup files are not currently up to date.
 They will be updated to reflect changes soon.
-In the mean time, please contact Evan for assistance with setting up a DJLand instance.
+In the mean time, please contact Evan (technicalmanager@citr.ca) for assistance with setting up a DJLand instance.

+The data structures found in the setup folder are up to date however, so if you wish to set up your database, and ask for further steps feel free to do so :)

 Developed and maintained by CiTR - www.citr.ca